Origin of the lunar inclination from tidal interaction of multiple-moon system: Tidal interaction of Earth with its two moons under solar perturbation

 Tidal interaction arises from tidal potential, which is usually derived based on a lag angle $\delta$.
 The angle $\delta$ has a relationship with the tidal time delay $\Delta t$ shown as $\delta=(\omega-n)\Delta t$ where $\omega$ is the angular rotation rate of Earth and $n$ is the moon's mean motion.
-We set the tidal time delay to be $\Delta t_E=60s$ for Earth instead of about 12 minutes adopted in \cite{12} and $\Delta t_M=0s$ for moon.
-The fluid second Love number of Earth and the two moons adopted in TIDYMESS are $\mathrm{k_{2f,E}=0.933}$ and $\mathrm{k_{2f,M}=0.024}$, respectively.
-The adopted $\mathrm{k_{2f,E}=0.933}$ is slightly smaller than that in \cite{33}.
-For the initial position of two moons with both zero longitude of pericenter and zero true anomaly, we set the inner moon's longitude of ascending node to be $\Omega_1=0^\circ$ and the outer moon's longitude of ascending node to be in the range of $0^\circ$ to $360^\circ$ with interval of $1^\circ$.
-For the initial rotation rate of Earth and Moons, we assume rotational period of Earth and moons to be $\mathrm{P_E=4.8 \enspace hour}$ and $\mathrm{P_M=2.4 \enspace hour}$, respectively.
+Due to $\Delta t$ being much smaller in the early history of Moon, we set the tidal time delay to be $\Delta t_E=60s$ for Earth instead of about 12 minutes adopted in \cite{12} and $\Delta t_M=30s$ for moons.
+The fluid second Love number of Earth and the two moons adopted in TIDYMESS are $\mathrm{k_{2f,E}=0.993}$ and $\mathrm{k_{2f,M}=0.9}$, respectively.
+The adopted $\mathrm{k_{2f,E}=0.993}$ is same as that in \cite{33}.
+For the initial position of the two moons with both zero longitude of pericenter and zero true anomaly, we set the low mass moon's longitude of ascending node to be $\Omega_1=0^\circ$ and the large mass moon's longitude of ascending node $\Omega_2$ to be in the range of $0^\circ$ to $360^\circ$ with interval of $1^\circ$.
+For the initial rotation rate of Earth and the moons, we set the initial rotational period of Earth to be $\mathrm{4.8 \enspace hours}$ and assume that the two moons' initial spin periods are equal to their initial orbital periods.